 The build quality of the Sennheiser 4.50 is as good as the PXC 550 Wireless.
 They're lightweight yet still durable.
 The ear cups are dense and won't break from a few accidental drops.
 The headband is also decently flexible but won't be able to bend past 180° without getting damaged.
 The headband is also relatively thin although it is reinforced by a metal frame.
 Overall, it's a sturdy design, but it won't be as durable as some of the more premium headphones we've reviewed that use a lot more metal in their build quality.

 The Sennheiser HD 4.50 BTNC Wireless headphones have a stable wireless design that won't easily fall off your head.
 The firm swivel hinges, combined with the wide headband and broad ear cups prevent the headphones from swaying too much even during physical activity.
-They won't be the best choice for exercising or intense sports but the stability they provide is decent enough to jog with.
+They won't be the best choice for exercising or intense sports (see our recommendations for the best over-ear headphones for working out) but the stability they provide is decent enough to jog with.
 The wireless design also removes the chances that the headphones will be yanked off your head because the audio cable got hooked on something.

 The Sennheiser HD 4.50 BTNC is an above-average sounding pair of closed-back over-ear headphones.
 These headphones have an excellent, deep, thumpy, and consistent bass, a well-balanced but forward sounding mid-range, and an even treble which lacks a bit of detail and brightness.
 Overall, they would be a very good choice for most genres, especially bass-heavy ones, but may not be best for classical or vocal centric-music because of their forward mid-range and lacking treble.